zonearea/bakbul-muozez/README.md

-- 👋 Hi, I’m @bakbul-muozez
+- Hi, I'm muozez,
-- 👀 I’m interested in code world
+- We are the Bakbul Tech Team
-- 🌱 I’m currently learning dart
+- I frequently use node, SQL, react, flutter, python, php

   linkedin: